sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

    :param obj: the object itself
    :param options: the options given to the directive: an object with attributes
       ``inherited_members``, ``undoc_members``, ``show_inheritance`` and
-      ``noindex`` that are true if the flag option of same name was given to the auto directive
+      ``no-index`` that are true if the flag option of same name was given to the auto directive
    :param lines: the lines of the docstring, see above